 The proof of a pudding is in the taste.
 Similarly, the taste and texture of poori and roti are in the dough.
 Unless you knead the flour in the right consistency, it will be tough to roll the dough.
 The thumb rule for making pooris or roti is that the dough needs to be malleable.
-However, preparing dough for any of the Indian bread such as paratha, roti, poori, and naan is quite messy.
+However, preparing dough for any Indian bread such as paratha, roti, poori, and naan is quite messy.
 This problem further compounds if you are a novice in the kitchen.
 To make it easy to prepare the perfect dough, you can take the help of Kent Atta & Bread Maker.

 Why Use KENT Atta and Bread Maker?

 So, what makes KENT Atta and Bread Maker different?
-The key for making perfect atta dough is not only using the right ingredients but also kneading it.
-Adding the right amount of water and kneading it manually is time taking, tiring and also unhygienic.
+The key to making perfect atta dough is not only using the right ingredients but also kneading it.
+Adding the right amount of water and kneading it manually is time taking, tiring, and also unhygienic.
 The smart Atta maker automates the process of kneading dough.
 The appliance helps you make perfect dough within minutes.
 All you need to do is add the required ingredients and select the atta kneading menu.
 The dough will be prepared within minutes in a hygienic way.
 Now that the process of kneading dough has been sorted, let’s focus on the ingredients.
-Below are some interesting tips and tricks that will allow you to prepare the tasty and healthy dough.
+Below are some interesting tips and tricks that will allow you to prepare a tasty and healthy dough.